The Nest

 Go Back To Previous Page

 As a New Yorker, you’re probably used to the high cost of living.
 But what happens when your rent goes up unexpectedly?
 Fortunately, there are real estate laws in place to protect tenants from significant rent increases.
 Most tenants in New York expect their landlords to increase their rent annually.
-However, many tenants do not understand that some rent increases may be illegal.
-Read on to find the NYC rent increase laws and limits on how much property owners can increase their rent.
-You need to know about New York’s rent increase laws.
+However, many tenants must understand that some rent increases may be illegal.
+You can just read on to find the NYC rent increase laws and limits on how much property owners can increase their rent.
+Please know about New York’s rent increase laws.

 empire state building above new york view